PART II PREDICTIONS

 PREDICTION I: YOUR BRAIN CONTAINS A QUANTUM COMPUTER

-More specifically, I believe our brains are hybrid quantum neural networks (QNNs).
+More specifically, I believe our brains are hybrid

 A neural network that utilizes quantum computing.
+(Click for more info.)

 We are reaching a point wherein it will become physically impossible for legacy processors to

-become any more powerful than they now are, given reasonable size constraints.
-We are approaching a limit at which we can no longer pack in more transistors, due to the effects of quantum tunneling.
+quantum tunneling.
 You can only fit an electron in a given amount of space, otherwise, tunneling makes it more

 likely the electron will “pop” out of its electrical switch and end up somewhere unexpected,